Stars and Stripes (newspaper): World War I

+The newspaper was endorsed by American army general John J. Pershing, who wrote in the first issue of Stars and Stripes: "The paper, written by the men in the service, should speak the thoughts of the new American Army and the American people from whom the Army has been drawn.
+It is your paper.
+Good luck to it".
+In May 1919, The New York Times described the newspaper as "well-written, impartial and trustworthy” and "not too serious" because "no soldier wants to read what he calls the 'heavy stuff' in his service newspaper”.

-During World War I, the staff, roving reporters, and illustrators of the Stars and Stripes were veteran reporters or young soldiers who would later become such in the post-war years.
-It was published by the American Expeditionary Forces (AEF) from February 8, 1918, to June 13, 1919.
-Harold Ross, editor of the Stars and Stripes, returned home to found The New Yorker magazine.
+The staff, roving reporters, and illustrators of the Stars and Stripes were veteran reporters and young soldiers who became reporters in the post-war years.
+Harold Ross, editor of the Stars and Stripes, went on to become the founder of The New Yorker magazine.
 Cyrus Baldridge, its art director and principal illustrator, became a major illustrator of books and magazines, as well as a writer, print maker and stage designer.
 Sports page editor Grantland Rice had a long career in journalism and founded a motion picture studio called Grantland Rice Sportlight.
-Drama critic Alexander Woollcott's essays for Stars and Stripes were collected in his 1919 book, The Command Is Forward.

-The Stars and Stripes was then an eight-page weekly which reached a peak of 526,000 readers, relying on the improvisational efforts of its staff to get it printed in France and distributed to U.S. troops.
+The newspaper's final issue, published on June 13, 1919, featured a cartoon titled For the Sake Of Auld Lang Syne, which depicted three Allied soldiers shaking hands near a discarded German rifle.
+Throughout its 16-month existence during the World War I, the newspaper earned $700,000, selling 526,000 copies.